zhengshuai1001/JiKouCompany/README.md

 By being happy we sow anonymous benefits upon the world.

 It's a helluva start, being able to recognize what makes you happy.

+Keep smiling, because life is a beautiful thing and there's so much to smile about.